RahulG1309/CZ4034-UI/README.md

 `cd solr-8.11.1/./bin/solr start`

 The existing tweet data has already been indexed in Solr.
+Else you may refer to the [link](https://docs.google.com/document/d/1sRy8-xrScE2Xy1Q2WLmYn-RQmQSVojHeWjfbsTPORUc/edit?usp=sharing) on how to index the documents in Solr.

 Open index.html in your browser